 Last, but not least, our faculty-wide research on compensation by (public or private) funds investigates whether the creation of such funds is in line with an existing need and whether funds can help to overcome the limitations of liability law and insurance.
 The Fund for Medical Accidents is just one example and connects this line with our research into Personality Rights.
 The ultimate goal is to map the various funds that exist for various kinds of damages and to develop general principles.
 Our more fundamental research question concerns the interplay of funds with liability law and different systems of insurance or risk allocation.
 We will also pay attention to the role of the government in providing compensation for damages.

 Specific Research Topics

-3.4.
-Which is the interplay between liability, insurance and other compensation mechanisms?
+- What is the interplay between liability, insurance and other compensation mechanisms?

 - What role do compensation schemes play in the settlement of claims?

 - Which principles underpin the different public and private compensation Funds?

 - What can be expected from the government and insurers regarding the damage caused by climate change?